C. S. Lewis: His Literary Achievement, Colin Manlove

 For drawing out this paradox and many others, Manlove deserves the thanks of all lovers of Lewis.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared in St. Austin Review and is republished here by the gracious permission of the author.